Watts-College/cpp-526-fall-2022/schedule.md

 Lab 06 will use Lahman data on baseball for some [moneyball examples](https://towardsdatascience.com/linear-regression-moneyball-part-1-b93b3b9f5b53).

-We will join the Salaries table to player bios (Master table) and performance data (Batting and Fielding) to assess which characteristics predict salary and which teams have been able to most efficiently convert salary to wins.
+We will join the Salaries table to player bios (People table) and performance data (Batting and Fielding) to assess which characteristics predict salary and which teams have been able to most efficiently convert salary to wins.

 <br>